Facts

 Held

-The ITAT condoned both the 175-day delay in filing the appeal before it and the 6-day delay that the Ld.
-CIT(A) had failed to condone, finding the delays to be for bonafide reasons.
-The Tribunal remitted the appeal back to the file of the Ld.
-CIT(A) for de novo adjudication, ensuring a reasonable opportunity of hearing for the assessee.
+The ITAT condoned the delay of 175 days in filing the appeal before it and also condoned the 6-day delay in filing the appeal before the CIT(A).
+The matter was remitted back to the CIT(A) for denovo adjudication with an opportunity of hearing to the assessee.

 Key Issues